solliancenet/tech-immersion-data-ai/day1-exp4/README.md

 6. In the **2-Cosmos-DB-Change-Feed** notebook, follow the instructions to complete the remaining steps of this task.

+> The notebook contains all the instructions needed to complete this task.
+In addition, the final cell of the notebook contains instructions on the next step, which will include a link to the notebook for the next task in this experience, or instructions to return to this document.

 ## Task 3: Perform data aggregation and summarization

 In this task, you will using Databricks to perform data preparation, aggregation and summarization with both batch and streaming data.